 Reacting to recalls: contraceptive choice impacts of defective birth control pills in Chile.
 J Popul Econ 38, 46 (2025).

 A Promise Worth Keeping?
-Impacts of Free Community College on Degrees and Earnings (with Jonathon Attridge, Celeste K. Carruthers, and Jilleah G. Welch)
+Impacts of Free Community College on Degrees and Earnings (with Jonathon Attridge, Celeste K. Carruthers, and Jilleah G. Welch).
+NBER working paper No. 35226. (submitted)

-We study the rollout of Tennessee’s tuition-free community college program, Tennessee Promise, which preceded similar efforts in over twenty states as well as multiple federal proposals.
-Using institution-level and individual-level data, we examine how Promise affected postsecondary enrollment, educational pathways, and early adult outcomes as the program expanded from a single-county pilot to statewide eligibility.
-Promise increased college enrollment by 5.4 percentage points for 19 year-olds, increased associate’s degree or greater attainment by 2.9 percentage points for 21 year-olds, imprecisely increased the likelihood of bachelor's degree or greater attainment by age 24, and weakly increased individual income beginning at age 21.
-We estimate that the program pays for itself under reasonable assumptions about the returns to additional college credentials.
+We study Tennessee Promise, Tennessee’s tuition-free community college program, which preceded similar programs in over twenty states and multiple federal proposals.
+We examine how Promise affected college enrollment and early adult outcomes as the program expanded from a single-county pilot to statewide eligibility.
+Promise increased college enrollment by 5.4 percentage points among 19-year-olds, increased transfers from two-year to four-year schools, increased associate’s degree attainment by 2.9 percentage points among 21-year-olds, imprecisely increased bachelor’s degree attainment by age 24, and weakly increased income from age 21.
+We estimate that the program pays for itself under reasonable assumptions about returns to college.